finbourne/lusid-sdk-csharp-preview/sdk/docs/TransactionPortfoliosApi.md

             var code = code_example;  // string | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio. var transactionQueryParameters = new TransactionQueryParameters(); // TransactionQueryParameters | The query queryParameters which control how the output transactions are built. var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to build the transactions.
 Defaults to return the latest              version of each transaction if not specified. (optional) var filter = filter_example;  // string | Expression to filter the result set.
-For example, to filter on the Transaction Type, use \"type eq 'Buy'\"              Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
+For example, to return only transactions with a transaction type of 'Buy', specify \"type eq 'Buy'\".
+For more information about filtering LUSID results, see https://support.lusid.com/knowledgebase/article/KA-01914. (optional) var propertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" or \"Transaction\" domain to decorate onto              the transactions.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or              \"Transaction/strategy/quantsignal\". (optional)

             try